mizztgc/konaste-linux/README.md

 Due to Wine's nature, some games may exhibit severe issues not present on Windows.
 This script ***only*** does the bare minimum to get these games working on Linux.

-I would also like to point out that I am by no means a professional coder, and there may be some significant errors within my code. *You have been warned.*
+I would also like to point out that I am by no means a professional coder, and there may be some significant errors within my code.

 ## WHAT DOES THIS SCRIPT DO?

 This script is intended to be a simpler way of managing, installing, and playing Konaste games on Linux, using Wine.
 Unlike many Wine-related programs/scripts, this script does not have many features that power users would enjoy, such as choosing the location of the prefix, using third-party Wine builds, etc.

-**This script does NOT work with the Flatpak version of Wine as of right now.
-This might be a deal breaker for those on stable/immutable distros like Debian and SteamOS.**
+**This script does NOT work with the Flatpak version of Wine as of right now.**

 ## WHAT GAMES ARE SUPPORTED?